InertialMicrocavitationRheometry/IMRv2/README.md

 IMRv2 is an advanced computational tool for **Inertial Microcavitation Rheometry (IMR)**, enabling the characterization of soft materials under high strain-rate conditions.
 IMR correlates the evolution of bubble pressure and stress fields in a material with kinematic observations obtained from high-speed videography.

-IMR originated from the **Franck Lab at the University of Wisconsin-Madison** and is now actively developed by researchers at multiple institutions:
+IMRv2 originated from the **Computational Flow Group at Brown University** and is now actively developed by researchers at multiple institutions:
 - [Christian Franck](https://directory.engr.wisc.edu/me/Faculty/Franck_Christian/) (University of Wisconsin-Madison)
 - [David Henann](https://vivo.brown.edu/display/dhenann) (Brown University)
 - [Eric Johnsen](https://me.engin.umich.edu/people/faculty/eric-johnsen/) (University of Michigan)